OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-angular.md

 - The **manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.
 - The **./src/taskpane/app/app.component.html** file contains the HTML markup for the task pane.
-- The **./src/taskpane/taskpane.css** file contains CSS styles that are referenced in the HTML file.
+- The **./src/taskpane/taskpane.css** file contains the CSS that's applied to content in the task pane.
-- The **./src/taskpane/app/app.component.ts** file contains the Office JavaScript API code that facilitates interaction between the task pane and the Office host application.
+- The **./src/taskpane/app/app.component.ts** file contains the Office JavaScript API code that facilitates interaction between the task pane and Excel.

 ## Try it out